xiangao/reproducible-research/content/git/_index.md

 ## GitHub: Collaboration

-I have posted this lesson on GitHub because I want you to collaborate with me and make these materials better.
+I have posted this lesson on GitHub because I want to collaborate with you to make these materials better.
 In this section, I will walk through the tools you'll need so we can work together!

 There are two different models for contributing to projects on GitHub: